 Always contact your doctor if you have any of the following:

 As the cancer destroys pancreatic cells, normal digestive function is impaired.
 In addition, if you have had all or part of your pancreas surgically removed, you may have trouble digesting and using the nutrients from your food.
 You may need to take enzyme tablets with your meals to help solve this problem.

 Pancrelipase contains enzymes similar to those produced by a healthy pancreas.
 These enzymes help you digest your food, breaking it down into smaller chemical units that your body can use for energy.

 Always swallow your pill or capsule whole.
 Do not break up the medication or chew it.
 Doing so may cause mouth irritation.
-Your doctor will tell you how many to take, ranging from one to four, with each meal or snack.
+Your doctor will tell you how many to take, ranging from 1-4, with each meal or snack.